mheedev/rollup-plugin-markdown/fixtures/test.md

 author: 'mheedev'
 ---

-- This is a title
+## This is a title

+Here is a list:

+- one
+- two
+- three

 ```js
 const text = `This is a code block`;